ibm-cloud-docs/satellite/ts-storage-namespace-terminating.md

 # Why is the namespace where my storage operator was deployed stuck in **Terminating** status?
 {: #storage-namespace-terminating}

+Resolve namespaces that are stuck in `Terminating` status after removing a {{site.data.keyword.satelliteshort}} storage configuration.
+{: shortdesc}

 When you remove a storage configuration from a cluster, the resources such as operator pods and storage classes are removed, but the namespace is stuck in `Terminating` status.